-To be eligible, applicants must be continuing undergraduate-level students majoring in Government or Public Policy and undertaking non- or low-paying summer internships related to politics, government, or public affairs in general.
-To apply for the grant, the student will need to have an offer and proof of an unpaid or low-paid internship.
+Applicants must be continuing undergraduate-level students majoring in Government or Public Policy and undertaking non- or low-paying summer internships related to politics, government, or public affairs in general (positions with law firms, consultants or other for-profit enterprises do not qualify),

 Students receiving credit for academic work in conjunction with their internships. through the College or another university, are not eligible for Irwin Scholarship funding.

 Students already receiving funds from the interning organization or the College (e.g., Departmental or Charles Center summer support, Monroe Scholarships, other FUSE scholarships) are not eligible.